limpyd/redis-limpyd/doc/contrib.rst

 **values**

 When calling `values` on a collection, the result of the collection is not a list of primary keys, but a list of dictionaries, one for each matching entry, with each field passed as argument.
 If no field is passed, all fields are retrieved.
-Note that only simple fields (PKField_, StringField_ and HashableField_) are concerned.
+Note that only simple fields (:ref:`PKField`, :ref:`StringField` and :ref:`InstanceHashField`) are concerned.

 Example::